ci-panorama/ci-panorama/README.md

     "payload": {
-    	 "ncss": {{Int nbr of Non Commenting Source Statements (NCSS) on the project}}, "violations": [
+    	 "ncss": {{Int nbr of Non Commenting Source Statements (NCSS) on the project}}, "coverage": {{Int % of code coverage by unit tests on the project, using standard conventions (value between 0 and 100)}}, "violations": [
     	     {
     	        "type": "{{Name of violation type identified on the audit.
 Multiple violations can be defined}}",